Future Mole Valley – a new Local Plan

 Cllr Husband re-stated information that had been circulated via the village email group at the end of August, responded to queries seeking clarification and invited feedback from those residents who had attended to participate in this Open Forum section of the parish council meeting.
 Cllr Husband welcomed a statement from a Buckland resident who expressed his support for the “pro-active approach to engaging with MVDC the parish council is encouraging the local community to adopt”.

-Cllr Husband asked everyone present, once they have taken time to read the background papers and consider the draft proposals to express their views to the Parish Council and encourage other parishioners to engage and to do so mindful MVDC had asked the Parish Council for a response before the end of September to this informal consultation.
+Cllr Husband asked everyone present, once they had taken time to read the background papers and consider the draft proposals to express their views to the Parish Council and encourage other parishioners to engage and to do so mindful MVDC had asked the Parish Council for a response before the end of September to this informal consultation.

 A copy of the response Buckland Parish Council submitted to MVDC can be downloaded by clicking response.
 A copy of the annotated MVDC draft proposal map was appended to the response together with a copy of the supplementary Parish Council proposal map.